eco/toolkit/packages/sdk/README.md

 ```
 To install the latest contracts, and the SDK will use them.

-Note: Upgrading the routes-ts package by a minor or major version might require upgrading the SDK as well, run:
+*Note: Upgrading the routes-ts package by a minor or major version might require upgrading the SDK as well, run:*
 ```
 npm install @eco-foundation/routes-sdk@latest
 ```
-To install the latest version of the SDK.
+*To install the latest version of the SDK.*

 ## Quick Start

 ### Create a simple intent
-To create a simple stable send intent, create an instance of the `RoutesService` and call `createSimpleIntent`.
-Pass in the required parameters
+To create a simple stable send intent, create an instance of the `RoutesService` and call `createSimpleIntent` with the required parameters:
 ``` ts
 import { RoutesService, SimpleIntentActionData } from '@eco-foundation/routes-sdk';